sagarv42/creative_assist_slack_bot/README.md

     *   Responds to `app_mention` events.
 *   **Image Processing:**
     *   Downloads images shared in Slack.
+    *   Reads and processes local example images.
-    *   Encodes images to base64 for API transmission.
+    *   Encodes all images to base64 for API transmission.
-    *   Handles common image types (JPEG, PNG, GIF, WEBP) and attempts to default to PNG for others.
 *   **OpenAI Integration:**
-    *   Utilizes the OpenAI API (e.g., `gpt-4o`) for image analysis and review.
+    *   Utilizes the OpenAI API (e.g., `gpt-4o`) for comparative image analysis and review.
-    *   Constructs prompts that include both the image and textual context.
+    *   Constructs complex prompts including multiple images (the target image and context examples) and associated textual data (performance info for examples).
-*   **Local Excel File Integration:**
+*   **Local Context Data:**
-    *   Fetches historical/contextual data from a specified cell in a local Excel (`.xlsx`) file to provide richer context to the OpenAI model for reviews.
+    *   Reads example image filenames and their performance descriptions from a local CSV file.
+    *   Loads example image files from a specified local directory.
 *   **Development & Testing:**
-    *   Includes a standalone script (`test_openai_vision.py`) to test OpenAI vision API integration with local images independently of the Slack bot.
+    *   Includes a standalone script (`test_openai_vision.py`) to test basic OpenAI vision API integration with a single local image.

 ## Prerequisites

 *   Python 3.8+
 *   A Slack Workspace where you can create and install apps.
 *   An OpenAI API Key with access to vision models (e.g., GPT-4o).
+*   A local directory containing example images.
-*   A local Excel file (e.g., `historic_data.xlsx`) containing the historical data for context.
+*   A local CSV file mapping example image filenames to their performance data.

 ## Project Structure